$\texttt{slick}$: Modeling a Universe of Molecular Line Luminosities in Hydrodynamical Simulations: slick on Simba

-We have compared our results to observations and other models in the literature, using the $z = 0$ snapshots of the {\sc Simba} simulations.
-Following the fluxogram in Fig.~\ref{fig:slick2}, we computed CO and [\ion{C}{2}] luminosities of half of the $z=0$ gas particles using our sub-resolution model and the radiative transfer code {\sc despotic}, and the other half using our RF model trained on 70,000 random particles from different snapshots.
+We compare our results to observations and other models in the literature, using the $z = 0$ snapshots of the {\sc Simba} simulations.
+Following the fluxogram in Fig.~\ref{fig:slick2}, we computed CO and [\ion{C}{2}] luminosities of half of the $z=0$ gas particles using our sub-resolution model and the radiative transfer code {\sc despotic}, and the other half using an RF model trained on 100,000 random particles from different snapshots.

 First, we compare our simulated galaxy CO(1--0) luminosities and H$_2$ masses to extragalactic GMC luminosities and virial masses, as shown in Fig.~\ref{fig:CO1}.
 Observational data were extracted from \cite{pineda_influence_2009}, \cite{wong_magellanic_2011}, \cite{meyer_resolved_2011}, \cite{meyer_resolved_2013}, \cite{rebolledo_giant_2012}, and \cite{bolatto_resolved_2008}.
 Because the {\sc slick} predictions are for entire simulated galaxies, whereas observations are of individual GMCs, the mass range covered is not the same.
 Our least massive galaxies overlap with spiral galaxies and Local Group GMCs, generally presenting a higher molecular mass average for the same $L_{\mathrm{CO}}$ of the observed GMCs.
 Nevertheless, the general trend in the $M_{\mathrm{H}_2}-L_{\mathrm{CO}}$ relation is consistent.